Moderate-to-large deviation asymptotics for real eigenvalues of the elliptic Ginibre matrices: Exponential profiles of the generating functions

 This implies a locally uniform bound for $\Psi_n$ on compact subsets of $D_\delta$ by

+for some constant $c_\delta>0$.
 Therefore, Montel's theorem (or, Vitali-Porter) implies that $\Psi_n$ converges locally uniformly to a holomorphic limit on $D_\delta$ that coincides with $\Psi$ on $(\delta,\infty)$ for all $\delta>0$, hence we call it $\Psi$.
 Similarly, we have locally uniform convergence of convergent (completely) monotonic functions: for $z \in (0,\infty)$,